rust-lang/book/src/ch17-01-futures-and-syntax.md

 provide those runtimes also often supply async versions of common functionality like file or network I/O.

-Here, and throughout the rest of this chapter, we will use the `run` function from the `trpl` crate, which takes a future as an argument and runs it to completion.
+Here, and throughout the rest of this chapter, we’ll use the `run` function from the `trpl` crate, which takes a future as an argument and runs it to completion.
 Behind the scenes, calling `run` sets up a runtime to use to run the future passed in.
 Once the future completes, `run` returns whatever value the